plone/guillotina/docs/source/applications.md

 to hook into `plone.server`.

-### ZCML

-If you're application is activated and has a `configure.zcml` file in it, it will automatically be loaded.

 ### Call includeme function

 Your application can provide an `includeme` function at the root of the module